Persistent Current of SU(N) Fermions

 The onset to a gapped phase affects the spinon creation process substantially.
 For $N=2$ ($U^{*}=0$), spinon states have energies larger than the ground state energy for any value of $U$.
 In contrast for $N>2$, spinons can be created for $U<U^{*}$ (see inset of Fig.~\ref{SUNAll}a); for $U>U^{*}$ spinon energies result to be well separated from the ground state energy.
 We note that the Lai-Sutherland BA results can reproduce the qualitative features of the low lying states of the model even for intermediate $U$ obtained by numerics; as expected, for large $U$, BA and numerics match exactly (see Supplementary material).

 {\em Conclusions--} In this work, the coherence of a quantum gas of SU($N$) interacting fermions as quantified by the persistent current, is studied.
 The analysis is carried out both for incommensurate and commensurate filling $\nu$ regimes.
 We highlight the nature of the ground state of the system by corroborating the numerical analysis (exact diagonalization and DMRG) with Bethe ansatz, which allows the access to the specific physical nature of the system's states.
 For both incommensurate and commensurate $\nu$, the ground state can have spinon nature.
 Such a remarkable phenomenon implies that {\it the spin correlations can lead to a re-definition of the system's effective flux quantum} and, for incommensurate $\nu$ cases, yields the $1/N_p$ fractional periodicity for the persistent current observed at large $U$ (see insets of Fig.\ref{dilute}).
 The reduction of the effective flux quantum indicates that a form of `attraction from repulsion' can occur in the system, with this feature being consistent with~\cite{chakra2001electronic}.
-Despite the similarities, such a phenomenon follows a very different route from the flux quantum fractionalization occurring for electrons with pairing force interaction (that could compared to our study for $N=2$ only)~\cite{byers1961theoretical,onsager1961magnetic} and for bosons with attractive interaction (occurring as consequence of quantum bright solitons formation)~\cite{naldesi2019rise, naldesi2020enhancing}: {\it For SU($N$) fermions the persistent current and the aforementioned redefinition of the flux quantum reflects the coupling between the spin and matter degrees of freedom. } The ground state spinon creation displays a marked dependence on the number of spin components $N$ with distinctions between the $N=2$ and $N>2$ cases (see Fig.~\ref{spincre}). {\it At moderate $U$, spinon production is found to be a universal function of $N_{p}/N$ -- see Fig.~\ref{spincre}b. } For integer $\nu$, spinon creation is suppressed by increasing $U$.
-The sawtooth shape of the current is smoothed out (see Fig.~\ref{SUNAll}).
-This feature arises since the Mott gap hinders both the motion of the particles and the creation of spinons in the ground state.
-Remarkably, {\it a clear finite size scaling behaviour is observed for $N>2$, albeit the persistent current is a mesoscopic quantity (see Fig.~\ref{MottScaling})}.
-Such a result provides an operative route for the detection of the Mott phase transition in SU($N$) systems, a notoriously challenging problem in the field.
+Despite the similarities, such a phenomenon follows a very different route from the flux quantum fractionalization occurring for electrons with pairing force interaction (that could compared to our study for $N=2$ only)~\cite{byers1961theoretical,onsager1961magnetic} and for bosons with attractive interaction (occurring as consequence of quantum bright solitons formation)~\cite{naldesi2019rise, naldesi2020enhancing}: {\it For SU($N$) fermions the persistent current and the aforementioned redefinition of the flux quantum reflects the coupling between the spin and matter degrees of freedom. } The ground state spinon creation displays a marked dependence on the number of spin components $N$ with distinctions between the $N=2$ and $N>2$ cases (see Fig.~\ref{spincre}).